Drive for status speeds Indonesia car sales

 JAKARTA Tebet is a modest suburb of the Indonesian capital Jakarta, a district where houses cost around $100,000.
 On tiny lanes outside many of the red-tiled bungalows sit Mercedes-Benzes, BMWs and Jeeps - imported cars worth as much as the houses themselves.

-In the city centre and its more exclusive districts, drivers show off sleek Italian hot rods, grand British-made Bentleys, and top of the range people carriers.
+In the city center and its more exclusive districts, drivers show off sleek Italian hot rods, grand British-made Bentleys, and top of the range people carriers.

 The luxury motors are a sign of the growing wealth of Indonesia's middle class, the bulging wallets of its rich after years of a mining and stock market boom, and the desire of both to convert their cash into the most prestigious set of wheels they can afford.